nayeonk/itpwebdev/notes-and-assignments/assignments/499/environment-setup.md

 __Laravel setup:__ https://github.com/skaterdav85/vagrant-laravel-env

-Windows users, you will likely need to delete the 4 lines for config.vm.synced_folder in Vagrantfile.
-See Vaprobash for details why.
+Windows users, you will likely need to delete the 4 lines for config.vm.synced_folder in Vagrantfile in both setups.
+See [Vaprobash](https://github.com/fideloper/Vaprobash) for details why.

 #### Option 2.
 PHP on your local machine